tarwn/lessthandot-hugo/blogs/content/posts/2015-03-24-the-shaky-bug-in-ssis.md

 <blockquote class="twitter-tweet" lang="en">
   <p>
-    <a href="https://twitter.com/Ko_Ver">@Ko_Ver</a> Ok, because the CU that fixes that only updates the DLL&#8217;s for VS2010, you need to manually overwrite the assemblies in VS2012 folder
+    <a href="https://twitter.com/Ko_Ver">@Ko_Ver</a> Ok, because the CU that fixes that only updates the DLL's for VS2010, you need to manually overwrite the assemblies in VS2012 folder
   </p>

   <p>